artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

 transfers in the dashboard (`Issue 7246 <https://projects.artefactual.com/issues/7246>`_).
 Minimal, but successful, testing has been done with Microsoft Edge.

+.. _postfix:

+Postfix
+_______

+The standard mail server setup for Archivematica installs a Postfix mail service on the same server where the pipeline runs.
+This Postfix server is configured as "Internet Site": a local mail server that sends emails directly to the Internet.

+.. _postfix-ubuntu:

+Ubuntu
+^^^^^^

+When installing Postfix (which ``archivematica-mcp-client`` depends on), choose "Internet Site" when prompted, then use the hostname or the FQDN if this server has a DNS name associated with it when prompted for the "System mail name".
+Note that, if for example, the dashboard user's email is "user@foo.com", the foo.com mail server must be able to accept mail originating from the hostname or the FQDN configured under "System mail name", and this has to be taken care of by the admin of the foo.com mail server.
+For mail domains registered in gmail these emails are accepted, although you may need to check the spam settings and manually mark it as legitimate mail.

+Other more complex configurations of Postfix, for example those that use a smarthost, are out of scope for the typical Archivematica setup and it is up to the system administrator to correctly configure Postfix to deliver mail.

+.. _postfix-centos:

+CentOS
+^^^^^^

+The Postfix server is configured as "Internet Site" by default on CentOS without prompting the user.

+Other, more complex, Postfix configurations are up to the sysadmins, as seen in the :ref:`Ubuntu section above <postfix-ubuntu>`.

 :ref:`Back to the top <maintenance>`